Blended Learning: Enhancing Education In The Digital Age

 1. Flipped Classroom: Students watch pre-recorded lectures online before coming to class for interactive discussions and activities.

-2. Online Discussions: Online forums or chat platforms facilitate asynchronous discussions on course topics.
+2. Online Discussions: Online forums or chat platforms facilitate asynchronous course discussion.

-3. Interactive Simulations: Digital simulations provide practical, hands-on experiences in various subjects, such as science and engineering.
+3. Interactive Simulations: Digital simulations provide practical, hands-on experiences in various subjects like science and engineering.

-4. Peer Collaboration: Students work together on group projects, combining in-person meetings with virtual collaboration tools.
+4. Peer Collaboration: Students collaborate on group projects, combining in-person meetings with virtual collaboration tools.

 5. Virtual Labs: Students perform scientific experiments in virtual lab environments to supplement traditional lab work.